-Resale of product through our two largest distributors, Arrow Electronics, Inc. and Avnet, Inc., accounted for approximately 10% and eight percent, respectively, of revenue in the first quarter of fiscal 2007, and 12% and nine percent, respectively, of revenue for the first quarter of 2006.
+Resale of product through our two largest distributors, Arrow Electronics, Inc. and Avnet, Inc., accounted for approximately 10% and eight percent, respectively, of revenue in the first six months of fiscal 2007, and 13% and 10% percent, respectively, of revenue for the first six months of 2006.
 More than 90% of our property and equipment is located in the United States.